- Audiovisual Policy

 - Tables or Structures on Library Property.
 No person may use or set up a table, stand, sign or similar structure on Library property.
 This does not apply to Library-sponsored or co-sponsored events.

 - Smoking.
 Tobacco Use.
-Smoking, using e-cigarettes, vaping, or chewing tobacco is prohibited on Library property.
+Smoking, Smoking, using e-cigarettes, vaping, electronic nicotine delivery systems or chewing tobacco is prohibited on Library Property.
+Using, smoking or possessing marijuana on Library property is also prohibited.

 4. Rules for the Use and Preservation of Library Materials and Property